 — There is no mobile signal at the park.

 — There are small sari-sari stores at the park, but prices may be more expensive.
 I didn’t buy here since we had bought our food uptown.

 — You may opt to provide food for your trike driver if you will be commuting (or depending on your arrangements).
 They will wait for you since there is no available public transport here.

-— CRs can be found at the park but please do not expect much.
-It is being maintained by the locals
+— Restrooms can be found at the park but please do not expect much.
+It is being maintained by the locals.

 — According to Kuya Darine, the entrance fee is for the upkeep of the place (so don’t cheat and pay your dues!).

 — Better go in a group since some expenses can be divided among yourselves e.g. trike fare, balsa rental fee etc.

 — Last, but not the least, PLEASE DO NOT LEAVE YOUR TRASH AND MOST OF ALL, please, POST NO BILL.
 These natural wonders took hundreds of thousands of years to form, so better keep your foul writing on real sheets of paper.
 (Sorry, I got really mad upon seeing graffiti on those precious rock formations).